SwedbankPay/developer.swedbankpay.com/_includes/callback.md

     *   1265 seconds
 *   A callback should return a `200 OK` response.

+To understand the nature of the callback, the type of transaction, its status, etc., you need to perform a `GET` request on the received URL and inspect the response.
+The transaction type or any other information can not and should not be inferred from the URL.
+See [URL usage][url-usage] for more information.

+For `paymentOrder` implementations (Digital Payments, Checkout v2 and Payment Menu v1), it is critical that you do **not** use the `paymentId` or `transactionId` when performing a `GET` to retrieve the payment's status.
+Use the `paymentOrderId`.

+### Callback IP Addresses

 The callbacks are currently sent from either `51.107.183.58` or `91.132.170.1` in both the test and production environment.